learn-co-students/swift-allAboutFunctions-lab-swift-intro-000/README.md

 > Woody: Hey, Buzz!
 You're flying!
 > Buzz: This isn't flying, this is falling with style!

-## Learning Objectives
+## Overview

-* Create functions with no arguments as well as functions that take multiple arguments.
+In this lab, you'll create functions that take no and multiple arguments as well as functions that return values.
-* Create functions that contain return values.

 ## Instructions